mathildesibran/capstone/README.md

 These files are already included in the repository and do not need to be re-generated to run the project.

-## Running the Project
+Running the Project

-From the root directory of the repository, run: python main.py
+From the root directory of the repository, run:

+bash
+Copier le code
+python main.py
 This script performs:

 Data loading and cleaning